Nith567/nillion-chrome-extension/README.md

 This extension provides a complete user-facing interface for managing private data on Nillion Network without requiring developer skills or trusting apps with your keys.

-## 🎯 Bounty Submission: Private Data Manager
+## Private Data Manager

-This project is a submission for the **Nillion Private Data Manager Bounty**, providing:
+This project is a submission for the **Nillion Private Data Manager**, providing:

 ✅ **DID & Keypair Management** - Securely generates and stores user DIDs in browser
 ✅ **Private Data Dashboard** - Create, view, and delete encrypted passwords in User Owned Collections
 ✅ **Permission Management** - Grant and revoke app access with granular read/write/execute controls
 ✅ **User-Owned Collections** - Full control over your private data without trusting third parties
 ✅ **No Backend Required** - Pure browser-based implementation using Nillion's SecretVaults-ts library
 ---

-## 📋 Bounty Requirements Met

 ### 1. **DID Generation and Storage** ✅
 - **Secure Browser Storage**: User's DID and keypair are generated using `@nillion/nuc` Keypair API